Dream Chronicles: Setting

-KatGames design a mystical world of realistic fantasy where mortal and fairy realms collide for the Dream Chronicles series, which no casual game developer has done before.
+KatGames designed a mystical world of realistic fantasy where mortal and fairy realms collide for the Dream Chronicles series, which no casual game developer has done before.
 In every game, players have to travel back-and-forth between the two realms and gradually discover the history of each location.
 The series is set in an illustrated fantasy world with a floral/woodsy theme to many items, from architecture to furniture.
 The early games in the series follow the adventures of Faye as she tries to rescue her daughter Lyra.
 Beginning with the fourth game, The Book of Air, Lyra becomes the protagonist in a series of adventures that charts a new direction for the franchise, although the essential style of puzzles (primarily hidden object games) and gameplay remain consistent.
 There are many notable locations in the series: